-In a formal and legal sense, media access is fair, although the U.S. media exhibit some significant biases.
-There are only modest publicly funded media: the Public

-Broadcasting System (PBS, for television), National Public Radio (NPR) and C-SPAN.
+Score 7 In a broad sense, media access is fair, although the U.S. media exhibit some significant biases.
+There are only modest publicly funded media: the Public Broadcasting System (PBS, for television), National Public Radio (NPR) and C-SPAN.
 Most media organizations are privately owned, for-profit enterprises, independent of the government and political parties.